“Black Lives Matter” Course Relaunched at RIC

 As a nation, there is an urgent need, Bery says, to understand the Black experience and the impact of race on the life and institutions of the United States.
 As director and the only faculty member in RIC's Africana Studies Program, "this program is the only program on campus that offers courses on Black history and the Black experience," she says.
 "I believe it is important work.
 It has been my life work."

 Alumni of the Africana Studies Program agree about the program's importance.
-Charina Herrera '20, who is currently a Ph.D. candidate at Northwestern University's Department of African American Studies, remarks, "Without the Africana Studies Program at RIC, I would not be where I am today.
-It urged a paradigm shift, where it became clear that none of us will be free until all of us are free.
+Charina Herrera '20, an Africana studies major who is currently a Ph.D. candidate at Northwestern University's Department of African American Studies, remarks, "Without the Africana Studies Program at RIC, I would not be where I am today.
+It created a paradigm shift in me, where it became clear that none of us will be free until all of us are free.
 The program gave me the foundation and the inspiration to continue to love, to study and to struggle."

 Recently the Africana Studies Program received over $3,000 in donations from RIC Foundation's The Future is Bold Campaign.
 Priority for these funds will be to support student scholarships and research, Bery says.
 The campaign will run throughout the remainder of the academic year with the hope of raising additional philanthropic support.